26 Extending RISC-V

 This capability of repacking RISC-V extensions into different standard-compatible global encodings can be used in a number of ways.

 One use-case is developing highly specialized custom accelerators, designed to run kernels from important application domains.
 These might want to drop all but the base integer ISA and add in only the extensions that are required for the task in hand.
-The base ISA has been designed to place minimal requirements on a hardware implementation, and has been encoded to use only a small fraction of a 32-bit instruction encoding space.
+The base ISAs have been designed to place minimal requirements on a hardware implementation, and has been encoded to use only a small fraction of a 32-bit instruction encoding space.